 Lemos&Crane has provided practitioners and policy-makers with information for action on social problems since 1994.
 We work with professionals in social housing, local government, criminal justice agencies, schools and voluntary organisations as well as trusts and foundations.

-Recruitment - view our current vacancies
+Vacancies: view our current vacancies

 Caroline Hunter is a Professor of Law at the University of York Law School.
 She is also the Deputy General Editor of Journal of Housing Law and the Lawyer Chair of the Residential Property Tribunal Service.